 1. Purpose of policy

-The purpose of this policy is to plan for, respond to and manage critical incidents that may disrupt the Critical Functions of the University.
-The Business Continuity – Governing Policy and Business Continuity Management Plan are part of the University's broader protection, resilience, and sustainability system.(1) The purpose of this suite of documents is to identify and respond to critical incidents, mitigate the loss of University assets and operations, protect the University’s reputation, reduce the impact on the University’s people, the community and the environment and return to business-as-usual as soon as practical.
+1.1 The purpose of this policy is to plan for, respond to and manage critical incidents that may disrupt the critical functions of the University.
+The Business Continuity – Governing Policy and the Business Continuity Management Plan are part of the University's broader Resilience Framework.
+The purpose of this suite of documents is to identify and respond to critical incidents, mitigate the loss of University assets and operations, protect the University’s reputation, reduce the impact on the University community, the community and the environment and return to business-as-usual as soon as practical.

 2. Policy scope and application

-This policy applies to all staff, students and members of University decision-making or advisory bodies, including the University Council and its Committees.
+2.1 This policy applies to all staff, students and members of University decision-making or advisory bodies, including Council and its Committees.
 It is applicable to all University campuses or sites owned or operated by the University.

 Business Continuity Plan (BCP) - The University’s plan that outlines how critical business operations can be maintained or recovered in a timely fashion.